MichaelKim/lyra/README.md

 - Song metadata
   - Parses title and artist metadata
   - Edit metadata within the player
+- Playlists
+  - Create and delete playlists
+  - Add and remove songs to playlists
+  - Play songs in a playlist
 - YouTube
   - Search for YouTube videos
   - YouTube video playback